Mass Communications Bachelor’s Degree Program Highlights

 Student Activities

-McNeese’s Speech and Debate team competes on the national circuit and provides students a broad-based education in the practice of public speaking, debate, and persuasive communication techniques.
-Lambda Pi Eta, the National Communication Honors Society, is open to outstanding communication majors and minors, and encourages excellence in communication studies amongst its members.
+McNeese’s Speech and Debate team competes on the national circuit and provides students the opportunity to practice public speaking, debate and persuasive communication techniques.
+The McNeese chapter of Lambda Pi Eta, the National Communication Honors Society, is open to outstanding communication majors and minors and encourages excellence in communication studies amongst its members.

-The Contraband is McNeese’s online and print publication for campus news and events, opinions, and student interest stories.
-Mass Communication majors at McNeese can gain professional experience at every level by working with Contraband staff, from joining the editorial board to designing web layout to publishing human interest or news-related articles.
+The Poke Press is McNeese’s online publication for campus news and events, opinions and student interest stories.
+Mass Communication majors at McNeese can gain professional experience at every level by working with Poke Press staff, from joining the editorial board to designing web layout to publishing human interest or news-related articles.

 Professional Organizations